FrankLef/cookiecutter-flpkg/README.rst

-Cookiecutter_ template for a Python package based on the `Hypermodern cookiecutter`HypermodernCookie_.
+Cookiecutter_ template with the best practices in creating a Python package.
+Heavily inspired by the
-The features are a strict subset, a scaled down version of `Hypermodern cookiecutter`HypermodernCookie_.
-That is, there is no feature that are not already included in the Hypermodern cookiecutter and, therefore the wonderful `Hypermodern documentation`HypermodernDocs_ can and should be used.
+`Hypermodern cookiecutter`_HypermodernCookie.

 ✨📚✨ `Read the full documentation`__